River Derwent, Yorkshire: Course and character of the Derwent catchment area

 At Barmby Barrage the waters of the Derwent are separated from the tidal Ouse to prevent the tides polluting the water extraction plant at Loftsome Bridge.
 This area consists of the River Derwent from Sutton upon Derwent lock downstream to the confluence with the River Ouse at Barmby Barrage.
-It covers 116 km² and it overlies the Sherwood Sandstone major aquifer.
-It is largely rural with a few small villages in an agricultural landscape of pastures, meadows and arable fields.
+It covers 116 km2 (45 sq miles) and it overlies the Sherwood Sandstone major aquifer.
+It is largely rural, with a few small villages in an agricultural landscape of pastures, meadows and arable fields.
 There are several designated conservation sites.
-Waste-water treatment works are sited at Wheldrake, Bubwith, Ellerton and North Duffield.
+There are waste-water treatment works at Wheldrake, Bubwith, Ellerton and North Duffield.

 Barmby Barrage

 Water from the tidal River Ouse is prevented from entering the Derwent by means of a barrage at Barmby on the Marsh.
 The Derwent has been kept non-tidal since the 1970s because water is abstracted at Loftsome Bridge water treatment works to supply the City of Hull.

 The barrage has a navigation lock and two sluice gates.
 The objectives of the barrage are: